Selling High Security

 ‘High Security lock’ is a phrase that has been used for centuries to indicate any locking system that provides security over and above the normal locking systems of that period.
 The current era of what are today called high security locks generally refer only to the lock cylinder.
 Current high security lock cylinders are usually designed to specifically fit in place of the original lock cylinder without requiring any changes to the existing lock chassis.
 The amount of security provided by the original mechanical connection between the door and frame remains unchanged.

-Pick Resistance:
+Pick Resistance

 Standard lock cylinders require a single movement in order to set the lock to an unlocked position.
 The best example is the pin tumbler locking system.
 As the proper key is inserted into the cylinder, the tumblers are simultaneously moved and aligned at the shearline and the plug can then be turned.
 A single movement system lends itself most easily to manipulation with lock picks and therefore has a low resistance to lock picking.

 High security locks usually require at least two movements in order to set the lock to an unlocked position.
 One example is the original Medeco lock system.
 Each Medeco tumbler contains a chisel point and a vertical groove.
 The key contains angled cuts.
 A sidebar provides the second locking feature.
 During key insertion, the key cuts lift the tumblers to the shearline while the chisel points rotate the tumblers as they are fitting into the angled key cuts.
 If the tumblers are aligned properly at the shearline and the tumbler grooves are rotated to the correct angles, then the sidebar can fit into the tumbler grooves and allow the plug to be turned.
 Since the tumblers must be both lifted and rotated, there is a greatly increased resistance to picking as compared to a standard cylinder.
-While all high security lock types have some variation of this ‘two movement’ system, each company has its own patented way to accomplish the same purpose.
+While all high security lock types usually have some variation of this 'two movement' system, each company has a different patented way to accomplish the same purpose.

-Key control:
+Key control

 Aftermarket key blank manufacturers have been in existence for a century or more.
 Their key blank catalogs are filled with commercial, utility and automotive key blanks.
 Lock manufacturers normally welcome aftermarket key blank manufacturers because it makes key blanks for their lock products more easily available for servicing and maintenance in the field.